Average Settlement Offers During Mediation

 • Neutral

-The mediator is a neutral third party that will help the parties agree.
+The mediator is a neutral third party who helps the parties reach an agreement.
 They do not work for either party and cannot make a binding decision.
-They will encourage the parties to consider agreeable settlements and help the parties understand where the offers are coming from.
+The mediator encourages the parties to consider agreeable settlements and helps them understand where the offers come from.

 • Formality

 Mediations are not as formal as litigation.
 The relationship with the mediator tends to be more like a peer’s than a superior.
-The mediation will also often occur in a conference room or a set of rooms, rather than a courtroom.
-It would still be good to dress in business clothes to show respect to the mediator, an insurance company (in case of personal injury cases), and the other parties.
+The mediation will also often occur in a conference room or a set of rooms rather than a courtroom.
+However, it would still be good to dress in business clothes to show respect to the mediator, an insurance company (in personal injury cases), and the other parties.

 • Competition

 Depending on the mediator’s style, the overall feeling of the mediation may be competitive or cooperative.
-However, even in cooperative mediation, there will still be a competitive nature when the parties negotiate because each side hopes to achieve the best possible result.
+However, even in cooperative mediation, the parties will still be competitive when negotiating because each side hopes to achieve the best possible result.

 • Layout

-Again, the way a mediator runs a mediation depends on their style, but many mediations start with an opening statement by the mediator to the parties to explain the rules and how the day will go.
+Again, how a mediator runs a mediation depends on the mediator’s style.
+Still, many mediations start with an opening statement by the mediator to the parties to explain the rules and how the day will go.
 Then negotiations start.
 Negotiations may take place in the same room, or the mediator may split up the parties and speak to both of them separately to decide how to help the parties move toward settlement.

 Additionally, there are some tips to consider when preparing for a successful mediation.

-Going into mediation with an accurate evaluation of the case will help the parties be realistic with offers and have a plan to be able to achieve a settlement.
+Going into mediation with an accurate evaluation of the case will help the parties be realistic with offers and have a plan to achieve a settlement agreement.
 This includes understanding how much a party can give and evaluating what the other parties may need to feel comfortable with a settlement.

-Mediation allows the parties the option to be creative with the ways that they settle their disputes.
+Mediation allows the parties to be creative in settling their disputes.
 Litigation is often limited to injunctive relief or monetary awards, but mediation allows the parties to find creative ways to make each other whole.
 This can include apologies, positive references, and other relief that a court would not provide.
-A creative solution that would allow the other party to pay less or take less money but still give something of value can procure a settlement.
+A creative solution allowing the other party to pay less or take less money but still give something of value can procure a settlement.

 Mark Fotohabadi